aws-samples/aws-lex-noisy-spoken-language-understanding/README.md

 utterance_id is the utterance id can be used to relate the audio with its transcript and NLU annotation.

 ### NLU annotation
+The transcript and NLU annotation for each utterance can be found in the [folder](data/nlu_annotation). `u_id` in the file can be used to relate NLU annotation with audio.

 ## Security